pjlantz/findings/helpdesk.md

 -----------------------------243970849510445067673127196635--
 ```

-This request is used to deliver the XSS payload for triggering the other vulnerabilites, specifically:
+This request can be used to deliver the XSS payload and triggering the other vulnerabilites, specifically:

 1. Enabling file attachments in ticket messages
 2. Adding `phar` to allowed file extensions